imagineLife/big-site/content/node/event-emitter.md

 - `EventEmitter`: the heart of the consumable event module
 - `on`: creating event "handlers"
 - `emit`: calling an event by name

+The primary goals that this doc will cover are to
+- create an Event-Managing object that
+  - registers events, within a program, to "listen" for other parts of the program to emit the same event
+  - emit events, by name, with data passed along, to trigger the event listener to respond

 ## Creating Event Emitters
+The EventEmitter itself can be used to create an instance of its event-managing object

 ```js
 const { EventEmitter } = require("events");